 commitment, stamina and growth = change.

-The facilitator was Jocelyn J. Kopac, and she has some amazing resources on her website:
+The facilitator was Jocelyn J. Kopac, an antiracism educator, and she has some amazing resources on her website:

 I highly recommend checking her out.

-Here on San Juan Island, we have formed a few groups to read and discuss and educate ourselves on antiracism, how to be an ally and how to process all the difficult emotions we are feeling.
-Honestly, to me that feels like a very solid first step.
-Find out what I don't know, start where I am, and then keep going.
+Here on San Juan Island, a few friends and islanders have formed a group to read and discuss and educate ourselves on antiracism, how to be an ally and how to process all the difficult emotions we are feeling.
+Honestly, to me that feels like a very solid first step: find out what I don't know, start where I am, and then keep going.

 I am doing my best.
-Saying nothing and returning to regular programing didn't feel right.
+Saying nothing and returning to regular programing doesn't feel right.
 If you have suggestions or thoughts for me, I am all ears!
 Leave a comment or send me a message and tell me what you think, what or how you are doing, and how I might do better in my messaging, my content or my efforts to combat racism.